-This paleo spaghetti recipe is fully compliant with the autoimmune paleo protocol (AIP) and is also Low FODMAP for people with sensitive digestion or IBS.
-This recipe uses spaghetti squash as the βpastaβ base and an aip spaghetti sauce on top, with a pinch of fresh basil for garnish and extra flavour.
-The spaghetti sauce is made from canned pumpkin instead of tomatoes, which may sound strange at first but youβll be surprised to see that pumpkin has a very similar profile to tomatoes, with a similar texture and level of acidity.
+This paleo spaghetti is fully compliant with the paleo diet, autoimmune protocol (AIP diet), and Low-FODMAP diet.
+It uses spaghetti squash as the “pasta” base and a spaghetti sauce on top, with a pinch of fresh basil for garnish and extra flavor.
+The sauce is made from canned pumpkin instead of tomatoes, which may sound strange at first but you’ll be surprised to see that pumpkin has a very similar profile to tomatoes, with a similar texture and level of acidity.

-Pasta base: If you arenβt a fan of spaghetti squash or donβt have access to any, you can also use the following pastas and pasta substitutes as the base:
+Pasta base: If you aren’t a fan of spaghetti squash or don’t have access to any, you can use the following pastas and pasta substitutes as the base.
+Keep in mind, not all of these are AIP and low FODMAP.

 - zucchini noodles